 Rhythmic variation in the form of shorter and more frequent notes, syncopated patterns, and assorted lengths layered across the instrumental parts of different songs, give Shaw’s latest project plenty enough of an impression of notable sonic tactility.
 This in turn, contrasts with the smooth and often rounded tone colors of the many synthesizer-generated lines on every track (as well as Shaw’s own voice), which are both bolstered even further with a generous application of reverb and delay.

-Beyond production and instrumental elements common to a Shaw record, with Summers III, one thing of new note is Shaw’s significant use of voice use of pitch correction on the first track.
+Beyond production and instrumental elements common to a Shaw record, with Summers III, one thing of new note is Shaw’s significant use of pitch correction on the first track.
 Now, Shaw being the exceptional natural vocalist that he is, the phrase pitch correction isn’t meant here for its literal description.
 Rather, think of Shaw’s singing in “Mirrorpool” as having enough applied manual adjustment to create an effect akin to that of early T-Pain (prior to his non-digitized, 2014 NPR Tiny Desk concert).
 The effect serves as a decorative and artistic statement as opposed to one needed for reasons of melodic misalignment.

 Lyrically and structurally, Summers III certainly prompts a plethora of visualization across all the songs; not to mention the true-to-life inspiration on which much of the vivid description is based.
 Shaw packs the EP with anecdotal references to occurrences from his many international travels – particularly to Norway and Germany (where Shaw is currently focused on promoting Summers III via a string of live shows).
 Just with the basic explanations for “Mirrorpool” and “Night of My Life” – the two songs being inspired by a glass like still pool seen during Shaw’s ascent up Pulpit Rock in Norway and, the evening Shaw lost his passport at the Samba Festival held in Bavaria, Germany, respectively – listeners are able to glean a sense of these notable experiences and the sensory engagement that accompanies them.